awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 ![Cloud9-Resource-Manager](/images/running-emr-spark-apps-on-spot/cloud9-resource-manager-browser.png)

 {{% notice warning %}}
 If you can't access the Resource Manager page, try using a different browser or check the network security policies in your computer.
-Maybe a VPN connection in your computer isn't allowing you to use an SSH tunnel.
+Your browser might have third-party cookies disabled, to enable them check this link: https://docs.aws.amazon.com/cloud9/latest/user-guide/troubleshooting.html#troubleshooting-preview.
 {{% /notice %}}

 ### Challenge